sammitjain/A-UAV-Mission-Planning/README.md

   3. Run ip_approach1.m and feed it the path of the processed image.

 ## Additional notes
+* Please note that any references to geographical locations are purely for representation and do not reflect or substantiate any personal or professional views.
 * After creating the plot in MATLAB, use any photo editing software(e.g. Photoshop) to overlay it onto original image.
 * Currently working on conversion of waypoints according to scale and feeding them to STK
 * Coordinate Conversion algorithm added.
 Use the top-left and bottom right lat-long coordinates to suitably scale and translate the coordinates.
 (NOTE: Images have their origin on the top left and coordinates traditionally start from bottom left.
 Therefore, latitude needed to be subtracted to invert it, in a sense)